Ever wondered what to buy in Croatia? I highly recommend these traditional handmade wooden toys made by locals in the Zagorije region.

-Handmade in Croatia, in the north of Zagreb in Hrvatsko Zagorje you’ll find toy makers, producing the sweetest wooden toys.
-Carved by the men (and a few machines) in the village from locally grown willow beech and lime trees.
-Once carved, the local women paint them in bright, colourful designs.
+Handmade in Croatia, in the north of Zagreb in Hrvatsko Zagorje, you’ll find toymakers producing the sweetest wooden toys.
+They were carved by the men (and a few machines) from locally grown willow beech and lime trees in the village.
+Once carved, the local women paint them in bright, colorful designs.

 Watching the widening smile on the face of my 2-year-old develop as we got closer and closer to the table of pre-made toys was priceless.

-After giving the Little Donkey some instructions on playing nice with the display, I sat down to chat to the local artisan about his family’s wooden toy making traditions, which was inscribed on the UNESCO Intangible Cultural Heritage List in 2009.
+After giving the Little Donkey some instructions on playing nice with the display, I sat down to chat to the local artisan about his family’s wooden toy-making traditions, which were inscribed on the UNESCO Intangible Cultural Heritage List in 2009.

-After the wood has been cut and dried, it is then cut and carved using a mix of traditional woodworking tools and modern machinery to eventually become the most delightful children’s toys.
+After the wood has been cut and dried, it is then cut and carved using a mix of traditional woodworking tools and modern machinery to become the most delightful children’s toys eventually.

-The craftsman explained that once the toys have been shaped and glued into the cheerful planes, trains, doll furniture and a multitude of other toys, the women then apply paint.
-In years gone by, the paint was made using pigments and dyes from local vegetation, however now, a non-toxic kid-friendly paint is used.
+The craftsman explained that once the toys have been shaped and glued into the cheerful planes, trains, doll furniture, and a multitude of other toys, the women then apply paint.
+In years gone by, the paint was made using pigments and dyes from local vegetation; however, now, non-toxic kid-friendly paint is used.

-The colors of each toy are amazing and really bring the toys to life.
-Jumping horses, tiny furniture, cars, whistles, and flapping birds are a few of the other great wooden toys manufactured by these precious townspeople.
-The villagers even make tiny wooden instruments for local children that are used as part of the music education.
+The colors of each toy are unique and really bring the toys to life.
+Jumping horses, tiny furniture, cars, whistles, and flapping birds are some of the other great wooden toys these precious townspeople manufacture.
+The villagers even make tiny wooden instruments for local children that are used as part of music education.

-My little Donkey was too apprehensive to sit on the carriage, but I am sure, so many other children would squeal with delight if this were on show.
+My little Donkey was too apprehensive about sitting on the carriage, but I am sure many other children would squeal with delight if this were on show.

 So, now you know exactly what to buy in Croatia for the little ones in your family.
 These traditional folk instruments and children’s wooden toys bring great joy to both children and adults, so be sure to purchase one on your vacation to Croatia this year.